pashford/zfswiki/wiki/W-Get-Source.md

 # Get the Source Code

 This document goes over how a developer can get the ZFS source code for the purpose of making changes to it.
-For other purposes, please see the *Get-the-Source-Gode* page.
+For other purposes, please see the [Get the Source Code][https://github.com/zfsonlinux/zfs/wiki/Get-the-Source-Code] page.

 ## Fork Git Master Branch